mozillazg/python-pinyin/README_en.rst

 For more details, see `article <http://pypinyin.rtfd.io/>`__

-For project development related question, please refer to 'development documents'_.
+For project development related question, please refer to `development documents`_.

 FAQ